Doagh railway station (Belfast and Ballymena Railway)

 Doagh railway station served the village of Doagh in County Antrim, Northern Ireland.

 History

 The station was opened by the Belfast and Ballymena Railway on 11 April 1848.

-The station was not located very near to the village from which it took its name, and by the end of its life, was served by very few trains.
+The station was located to the rear of the current freemasons hall and accessed via ballyclare, by the end of its life, was served by very few trains.
 The station closed to passengers on 29 June 1970.